criminalking/character_animation/README.txt

-rect.h           defines an axis-aligned bounding-box matrix.h         defines a variable length vector and dense matrix lsqSolver.h      defines a nice way of specifying sparse least squares systems lsqSolver.cpp    solves them or has an interface to TAUCS mesh.h           the mesh structure (based on directed edges--Campagna et al.) intersector.h    routines for intersecting lines with a mesh pointprojector.h defines kd-trees for projection
+rect.h           defines an axis-aligned bounding-box matrix.h         defines a variable length vector and dense matrix lsqSolver.h      defines a nice way of specifying sparse least squares systems lsqSolver.cpp    solves them or has an interface to TAUCS(a library for sparse linear solvers) mesh.h           the mesh structure (based on directed edges--Campagna et al.) intersector.h    routines for intersecting lines with a mesh pointprojector.h defines kd-trees for projection